 I recognize that nothing I say here will be new.
-But there are few unique insights into university student life so I will do my best (at least) to make this interesting.
+But there are few unique insights into university student life that I would like to share, so I will do my best (at least) to make this interesting.

 You know when you're little?
 And you want to carry 30 things, but you have these tiny hands, and LORD knows you're not taking more than one trip (we're just prepping for when we have to take the groceries in from the car).
-So what do you do?
+What do you do?
 You make a pocket out of your shirt and start placing all your toys in there.
 You're a damn genius right?
 RIGHT?!
 Wrong.
 Your mom is upset that your shirt is all stretched out, and as you're using one hand to hold up your shirt pocket, your second hand is trying to fit everything in there.
-And when you bend down to pick something up you drop one stuffed toy or doll or action figure.
-That's just not happening.
+And when you bend down to pick something up you keep dropping a stuffed toy or doll or action figure.
 This is university.

-Of course, I want to blow off some steam after a long day of classes, so I start going to bars.
-Wednesdays, Fridays, Saturdays - not all three every week, I have a liver - are bar nights.
+Of course, I want to blow off some steam after a long day of classes, so I start going out with my friends.
+Wednesdays, Fridays, Saturdays are bar nights - not all three every week, I have a liver.
 I grab a group of friends and shed some sorrows with a gin and tonic, the drink of champions.
-But here is problem #2: bars are expensive (all of Vancouver is expensive, that's its own problem).
-Even if it's just coffee with your friends, Starbucks is eating my money left, right and centre.
+But here is problem #2: bars are expensive (all of Vancouver is expensive).
+Even if it's just coffee with your friends, Starbucks is eating my money left, right and center.

 So it's time for me to get a job to replace the money I'm spending doing fun things.
 I try to pick up as many shifts as possible, but I'm still supposed to be studying because it's my friend's birthday on Friday and I have two midterms next week and a paper due Friday afternoon so I haven't got the chance to study yet.

 All of this means you spend a lot of time sitting down, sitting at work, sitting in class and sitting in the library.
-So you try to get up to Whistler maybe once in a while, go for a walk there, and a yoga class here.
-Just to make sure you don't have a heart palpitation at 24 and make it to graduation.
+So you try to get up to Whistler maybe once in a while, go for a walk here, and a yoga class there.
+Just to make sure you don't have a heart palpitation at 24 and can make it to graduation.
 (Let's be honest, this is usually last priority).

 And then you have things that you just like to do.
 I'm in a sorority, so we have chapter meeting and mandatory events.
 It's not that big a hassle, because I get to hang out with my friends.
 But it still steals a little bit of time out of my day.